 If you haven’t had the COVID-19 vaccine, you can take many steps to reduce your risk of infection.
 Standard precautions to reduce your risk of COVID-19, the flu and other respiratory infections include:

 - Avoiding close contact (within 6 feet, or 2 meters) with anyone outside your household, especially if you have a higher risk of serious illness

 - Washing your hands often with soap and water for at least 20 seconds, or using an alcohol-based hand sanitizer that contains at least 60% alcohol

-- Wearing a face mask when you're in indoor public spaces and outdoors where there is a high risk of COVID-19 transmission, such as at a crowded event.
+- Wearing a face mask when you're in indoor public spaces and outdoors where there is a high risk of COVID-19 transmission, such as at a crowded event or large gathering.
 Further COVID-19 mask guidance differs depending on whether you are fully vaccinated or unvaccinated.

 - Covering your mouth and nose with your elbow or a tissue when you cough or sneeze

 - Avoiding touching your eyes, nose and mouth